-If a state agency or institution of higher education employee separates from the State and is exhausting unused vacation leave, the employee receives payment for any holidays that the employee would have observed had he or she remained on the payroll.
-The number of hours that is added to the employee's accrued vacation leave is to be proportionally reduced for part-time employees.487
+If an employee of a state agency or institution of higher education separates from the State and is exhausting unused vacation leave, the employee receives payment for any holidays that the employee would have observed had he or she remained on the payroll.
+The number of hours that is added to the employee's accrued vacation leave is to be proportionally reduced for part-time employees.
+498